 Introduction: Changing Lives, Building Communities; Central to Connecticut

-Central Connecticut State University plays an essential role in the offering of quality, affordable education and socioeconomic development in New Britain, the region and the state.
-Since 2010, CCSU has dramatically improved the diversity of its student population, growing from 21 percent to 35 percent in just a few years.
-Central’s unique programs help make us the largest recipient of transfer students in the state and attract traditional college students, graduate and adult learners.
+Central Connecticut State University plays an essential role in offering quality, affordable education and driving economic development in New Britain, the region and the state.
+Central’s unique programs help make us the largest recipient of transfer students in the state and attract traditional college students, graduate students, and adult learners.
 The value of a Central education begins with a deep liberal arts foundation combined with high impact practices, community engagement and innovative ideas to prepare our graduates for success in the workforce of today and tomorrow.
 Our goal is to develop lifelong learners who become industry leaders and pillars of their community.
-This plan builds upon these fundamental principles to provide an enriching student experience to the increasingly diverse 21st century population of Connecticut and beyond.
-It was created over the course of a year and includes the contributions and input of hundreds of Central faculty, staff, students and community members.
+This plan builds upon these fundamental principles to provide an enriching experience for students, preparing them for the ever-evolving workforce.
+The original plan was created over the course of a year and included the contributions and input of hundreds of Central faculty, staff, students and community members.

+In 2025 the plan was updated by faculty and staff to better reflect the changing landscape while intentionally grounding it in the University’s ‘why’—student success—ensuring this core purpose is clearly integrated and solidified throughout.

-A New Vision
+The Vision

 The strategic plan for Central affirms our historic mission and presents the following new vision: a modern public regional university in ambitious pursuit of knowledge, bold ideas, and innovative partnerships that advance social mobility and drive economic, cultural, and intellectual vitality in the communities we serve.